Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 -----------
 To protect your work, calculations, and personal settings, I strongly recommend to ban the 'NewProb' from your programs.

-Indispensable: Go to create your cfg file; see the linear scripts section.
+Indispensable: Go to create your cfg file, see the linear scripts section.

 Finally, I can just recommend, to create your own repository, even this one keep private.